omnious/KERN/README.md

 ```python
 python prepare_data_from_export_files.py --save_data_file new_data.json --save_data_norm_file new_data_norm.json
 ```
+Prepared files will be saved in /dataset/omnious/

 ## How to run training
-1. Download the dataset to "dataset/omnious/" folder

-2. Change the hyper-parameters in the configure file config.yaml.
+1. Change the hyper-parameters in the configure file config.yaml.

-3. Run: train.py
+2. Run: train.py

 ## Error analysis
 ### To evaluate the model per influencer group: